 Given the disparate outlooks on life between young addicts and elderly ones, sometimes the best way to approach the latter is to help them to see that while you cannot turn back time, you can certainly do something today that will improve tomorrow:

 We Are Here for You

-Here at Her House, we welcome the elderly who may be fighting an addiction.
+Here at New Creation Treatment, we welcome the elderly who may be fighting an addiction.
 We are here to help women of all ages, in fact, and we work hard to develop a plan that will assist each and every addict who comes through our doors.

 While nobody can guarantee anything in today’s world—least of all when it comes to treating an elderly addict—we believe that we are more than capable of helping all those who come to us for assistance.